 Still, plenty of people manage to create beautiful sites and the long-term benefits are well worth the effort you need to make in the short-term.

-Learning WordPress isn’t too difficult if you put in the time.
+Focus on content when you get started, not design.
 Most people's frustration stems from the fact that they want fancy sliders, gifs, and moving weird design elements right off the bat.
-You don’t any previous experience to build your own site and have it rank in Google.
+You don’t need any previous experience to build your own site and have it rank in Google.
 It'll look plain in the beginning, but simple sites rank and convert.

 How Much Do Lifestyle Bloggers Make?